 - Companies such as Emerald Cloud Lab offer these services from the US and in the UK at SynbiCITE

 - Huge data sets used to describe biological materials and for codifying biological unit operations have led to the development of multifactorial experiments – by companies such as Synthace and CyBio - to rapidly build reproducible, robust and high productivity bioprocesses that can be run on automated robotic platforms to give reproducibility through design of experiment approaches

-Engineering biology is being used to create biologically-based lightweight, very strong and environmentally-friendly manufactured materials which will have direct application in the aircraft and automotive industries.
+Engineering biology is being used to create biologically-based lightweight, very strong and environmentally-friendly manufactured materials, which have direct application in the aircraft and automotive industries.

-- Novel bioplastics that are made from waste biomass, are lighter and do not use petrochemicals and solvents in their manufacture, natural polymers (such as leather).
-Fabrics are being created such as that from Bolt Threads using engineering biology to create man-made silk threads
+- Novel bioplastics are being produced from waste biomass that are lighter and do not use petrochemicals and solvents in their manufacture.
+Novel fabrics are being created by companies such as Bolt Threads, who are using engineering biology to create man-made silk threads

-- Barnacles are a problem for shipping - they increase hull friction in the water and are very costly to remove, Synthetic biology is being investigated as a route to producing environmentally-friendly coatings for ships’ hulls to prevent barnacles from sticking and to reduce salt water corrosion.
+- Barnacles are a problem for shipping - they increase hull friction in the water and are very costly to remove.
+Engineering biology is being investigated as a route to producing environmentally-friendly coatings for ships’ hulls to prevent barnacles from sticking, and to reduce salt water corrosion.
 Work is ongoing for the development of these environmentally friendly anti-fouling biomaterials

 Built environment and future cities